 - ● Understand the analytical distinctions between sex (biological) and gender (socio-cultural).

 - ● Sex: Sex is genetically intrinsic to every cell of a sexually-reproducing organism.
-Even if a cell is removed from its normal bodily environment and is no longer subject to the effects of sex hormones, "complement of sex chromosomes in cells studied in culture has the potential to affect expression of proteins and 'mechanistic' signaling pathways" (Taylor et al., 2011). ● Gender: Recognize that gender has explanatory power (see Analyzing Gender Assumptions).
+Even if a cell is removed from its normal bodily environment and is no longer subject to the effects of sex hormones, "complement of sex chromosomes in cells studied in culture has the potential to affect expression of proteins and 'mechanistic' signaling pathways" (Taylor et al., 2011; Yoon et al., 2014). ● Gender: Recognize that gender has explanatory power (see Analyzing Gender Assumptions).
 Gender can influence tissue and cell experiments in many ways, even though tissues and cells are not themselves gendered—for instance, gender influences research priorities, research designs, and the development of cells and tissues before being removed from a donor.
 For example, in studies of bone tissue, bone development is influenced by biological sex (in part through the action of sex steroid hormones) but also by diet and patterns of physical activity, both of which are influenced by gender roles.
 Differences between women's and men's bones cannot be attributed to biology alone (Fausto-Sterling, 2005).
 Similarly, researchers have observed differences in genetic expression between lung tumors derived from women and from men.
 Such differences may be created by "constitutional genetic differences", (biological sex differences) and/or factors modulated by gender, including smoking behavior (Planchard et al., 2009).

 Step 2: Literature Search